pyspan24/pyspan_py/README.md

   If `True`, modifies the DataFrame in place.
 If `False`, returns a new DataFrame.

 **Returns:**
-- `Optional[pd.DataFrame]`: DataFrame with duplicates removed or columns removed according to the specified criteria.
+- `Optional[pd.DataFrame, List, dict, str]`: Data with duplicates removed or columns removed according to the specified criteria.
 Returns `None` if `inplace=True`.

 **Raises:**
 - `ValueError`: If invalid columns are specified or operation is invalid.